fbngrm/zombie-driver/README.md

 Note, that is no circuit-breaker applied in the [gateway HTTP proxy handler](https://github.com/heetch/FabianG-technical-test/blob/development/gateway/server/handler.go#L68-L78).

 ### (Zombie) Workflow
-Since I am the only contributer (except for initial commits) and there will be a single PR, I followed a rather "pragmatic" git workflow.
+Since I am the only contributor (except for initial commits) and there will be a single PR, I followed a rather "pragmatic" git workflow.
 I implemented features in separate branches in the beginning but stopped to continue this at some point.
-I am aware that this flow is not teamwork compatible.
+I am aware that this flow is not ideal for teamwork.

 ### Todo
 * Fix NSQ logging
-* Fix driver-location URL in zombie-driver config (no format string)
+* Fix driver-location URL in zombie-driver config (avoid format string)
 * Prometheus scraper + dashboard
 * HTTPS (gateway, NSQ)
 * Authentication/sessions